okryvyts/lifetimes-book/src/borrow_checking.md

 error: could not compile `playground` due to previous error
 ```

-Compilation failed with the same error.
-Hmm... it's time to resort to magic!
+Compilation fails with the same error.
+However, the signature is fine and communicates what we want now.
+Hmm...
+It's time to resort to magic!

 ```rust
 #struct DiscoveredItem {